 Have you ever had a friend who goes from hot to cold with you?
 One minute you’re the best thing since sliced bread, then two weeks later they’ll ghost you and pretend like you don’t even exist!

-There’s a chance you may be (or have been) dealing with a narcissistic friend.
+There’s a chance you may be dealing with a narcissistic friendship cycle.

-I can think back throughout my high school years and pick a few friends who were very much like that.
-At the time I was so confused when they went cold on me and I’d always be left thinking, “what did I do wrong?”
+I can think back to my high school years and pick a few friends who were very much like that.
+At the time I was so confused when they went cold on me and I was always left thinking, “What did I do wrong?”
 Then when they’d pull (hoover) me back in, I’d be overcome with feelings of such relief.

-Unfortunately, narcissistic friends don’t always get left behind with high school.
-They grow to become narcissistic adults, who will inevitably have friends along the way, that they will drag through their abuse cycle.
+Unfortunately, narcissistic friends don’t always get left behind in high school.
+They grow to become narcissistic adults, who will inevitably have friends along the way, which they will drag through the stages of the narcissistic friendship cycle.

 This post contains affiliate links, for more information, see our disclosures here.

-Narcissists are actually pretty cookie cutter in the way they function, whether they are a friend, coworker, family member or intimate partner.
+Narcissists are actually pretty cookie-cutter in the way that they function, whether they are a friend, co-worker, family member or intimate partner.

-When you have a narcissistic friend in your life, you can bet that you’ll be cycling through their abuse system until they either discard you, hoover you back in or you walk away for good.
+When you have a narcissistic friend in your life, you can bet that you’ll be cycling through the stages of their abuse cycle until they either discard you, hoover you back in, or you walk away for good.

-The idealisation phase is where the narcissist has pegged you as their most exciting and valuable source of supply at that point in time.
+The idealisation phase is where the narcissist friend has pegged you as their most exciting and valuable source of supply in that moment.
 They want to hook you in and secure you because they don’t want to lose that supply.

-The way in which they hook you is with a mixture of being charming, generous and appearing to give you the things that you’re looking for and value in a person.
+The way that they will hook you is through a mixture of charm, generosity and appearing to offer you the traits that you value in a friendship.

 How do they know what you’re looking for?
 They’ll gain your trust extremely quickly so that you open up to them and spill many of your greatest desires, hopes, dreams and fears.

-Narcissists are very good at mirroring people in a way that leaves you thinking, “oh my goodness, they just get me.
+Narcissistic friends are very good at mirroring people in a way that leaves you thinking, “Oh my goodness, they just get me.
 We share so many of the same dreams and hobbies.
-This friendship must be meant to be.”
+This friendship must be fated.”

 The idealisation phase can be completely intoxicating.